maketz/chainlink-playbook/aws/rds_ropsten.md

 # Amazon RDS

+Before you begin, you should have your VPC configuration ready, or else you will have to do extra work changing the VPC.
+Some database options do not allow you to change VPC after a database has been created.
+More info about VPC can be found on [vpc.md](./vpc.md).

-Most information on this doc can also be found here: https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html#CHAP_GettingStarted.Creating.PostgreSQL
+Official install/setup information about RDS can be found here: https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html#CHAP_GettingStarted.Creating.PostgreSQL

 This document is a simple rundown on how to create PostgreSQL server